 If the connection is based on feelings, your sex life is less likely to decline during the marriage.
 Over time, your sex life will change, however, and this is normal.

 Remember to talk with your partner and be open and respectful to what you both feel and want.

 8. Marriage can’t survive without communication

 Talking with your partner will allow you both to enjoy a successful marriage.
 Repressing secrets and emotions only causes pain and results in the destruction of the relationship.

 Share your feelings and emotions with your partner in a constructive way.
 This will make both of you happier.
-The tensions in your marriage will be released and you’ll have honesty to buoy you along.
+The tensions in your marriage will be released and you’ll have honesty to help buoy you along.